RU-Automated-Reasoning-Group/VEL/Readme.md

 The verification/training time reported in the paper is obtained by running our tool on a desktop computer with Intel Core I7-12700K processor.
-Running our tool in the provided virtual machine (setting the number of CPU to 8) will produce results that are very similar to the results reported in the paper.
+Running our tool in a virtual machine (setting the number of CPU to 8) will produce results that are very similar to the results reported in the paper.

 Here, we provided estimated experiment runtime on a laptop with weaker performance.
-The following statistics are obtained by running our tool in the provided virtual machine (setting the number of CPU to 4) on a MacBook Pro with Quad-core Intel Core i5 processor.
+The following statistics are obtained by running our tool in a virtual machine (setting the number of CPU to 4) on a MacBook Pro with Quad-core Intel Core i5 processor.